-This growing preference for RTP among businesses is predicted to drive the market growth.
+This growing preference for efficient real time payments among businesses is predicted to drive the market growth.
 In fact, a survey conducted by ACI Worldwide revealed that 77% of merchants worldwide are expecting real-time payments to replace physical payment cards.

 The challenges of RTP for financial institutions

 Before the benefits of real-time payments can be universally recognized, there’s work to be done.
-Financial institutions and infrastructures need standardization and interoperability, along with a cost-effective flexible interface that fully supports technology re-use.
+Financial institutions and infrastructures need standardization and interoperability to expand their RTP network, along with a cost-effective flexible interface that fully supports technology re-use.

-Building a solid real-time capability is challenging in itself, but significantly increased with legacy infrastructures and existing system or operational constraints.
+Building a solid RTP network capability is challenging in itself, but significantly increased with legacy infrastructures and existing system or operational constraints.